bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 3. Different code for multithreaded Sieve
 <br>
 The multithreaded implementation was done quickly and fit very good.
-But i think there's much more performance possible.
+But i think there's much more performance possible, because with a smaller number range the multithreaded solution is slower due to the threads overhead.
 <br>
 <hr>
 <br>